Help fill our shelves with more books and show your support!

 Q: On which holidays is the Library closed?

 A: The Library will be closed on all Yomim Tovim.
-We will communicate with members any changes in schedule via the website, email, and posted signs.
+We will communicate with members any changes in hours or days due to holidays, etc. via text and posted signs within the Library.

 Q: What if I lose my library card?